-Preparing a rehab budget as part of your loan application paperwork may be one of the most critical elements in your fix and flip strategy.
+Preparing a rehab budget for your loan application paperwork is a crucial element in your fix and flip strategy.

-If the project is one that directly draws on your experience and skill, you may be tempted to do it yourself, thinking you can do it in less time and for less money.
-You know how you want the finished repair or remodel to look, and you want to make sure you’re keeping your budget in check.
-But even the most skilled DIYer isn’t a professional tradesman across all home repair and remodeling services.
+If the project directly draws on your skillset, you may want to do it yourself and save money.
+You know how you want the finished repair or remodel to look.
+Also, you want to make sure you’re keeping your budget in check.
+However, even the most skilled DIYer isn’t a professional across all trades.

 Why Should You Hire a Contractor?

 Paying a contractor can be costly.
-If you’re trying to keep your fix and flip’s budget down, it may seem like frivolous spending to bring on someone to do work that you could complete yourself.
-Forgoing a contractor could mean that you end up spending more money in the long run, due to materials costs, unforeseen problems, potential delays, and the quality of your results.
+When minimize spending, it may seem counterintuitive to bring in someone to do work that you could complete yourself.
+However, forgoing a contractor could mean that you end up spending more money in the long run.
+Self-completed repairs may lead to unforeseen problems and potential delays.
+Also, there may be evident quality differences when not using a professional tradesman.

-Contractors also know how to take a property owner’s vision and translate it into high-quality repairs and beautiful remodels within strict budgets.
-They know where it’s possible to reasonably trim the budget without affecting the final result and more importantly, where cutting corners isn’t wise.
+Additionally, contractors can take an owner’s vision and translate it into high-quality, beautiful remodels within strict budgets.
+They know where it’s possible to reasonably trim the budget without affecting the final result.
+Most importantly, they know where cutting corners isn’t wise.

 Reason #1 to Hire a Contractor: Their Experience